 This post was made possible by the donations of our Patreon supporters.
 Thank you!

-A long interview where she looks back on her career, from Yuri on Ice to Michiko to Hatchin
+A long interview where she looks back on her career, from Yuri on Ice to Michiko and Hatchin

 Yuri on Ice, whose theme is figure skating, was the most popular anime this winter.
 Its director, Sayo Yamamoto, is a skilled director who attracted the attention of many professionals right after she stepped into the anime industry.
 What did Yamamoto think and what path did she walk before she found success with Yuri?
 We have asked her to look back on her career until now.